 Our dedicated and hard-working board of directors looks after the day- to-day operations of the hospice, as well as all fundraising efforts in our community.
 Huron Shores Hospice operates through local community fundraising and partial funding from the Ministry of Health and Long Term Care.
 The hospice suite is located in Tiverton Park Manor, in the Municipality of Kincardine and is open to residents of south Bruce County.

-Huron Shores Hospice is a charitable not-for-profit, volunteer-led, community-funded residential hospice, providing free quality end-of-life care, at no cost, to residents of Saugeen Shores, Kincardine and Huron-Kinloss and surrounding areas.
-Huron Shores Hospice also provides free programs for Grief Recovery, End of Life Doula services, Death Cafes and End-of-Life Planning workshops.
-Huron Shores Hospice is located within Tiverton Park Manor, at 24 King Street N, Tiverton, Ontario.
+Huron Shores Hospice provides quality end-of-life care, at no cost, to residents of Saugeen Shores, Kincardine, Huron-Kinloss and surrounding areas.
+Our vision is to create a world where the end of life journey receives the same beauty, care and respect as the beginning by helping to create moments that matter.
+In addition to end of life care, Huron Shores Hospice also provides free programs for Grief Recovery, End of Life Doula services, Death Cafes and End-of-Life Planning workshops.
+Huron Shores Hospice is a charitable not-for-profit, volunteer-led, community-funded organization, located within Tiverton Park Manor in Tiverton, Ontario.

 Community support is essential to our operations.
 We appreciate that it is a large ask to raise over $300,000 annually in the community.
 However, we believe that everyone has the right to die with dignity, in a home-like setting, surrounded by compassion, close to where they live, and that’s why we continue to do what we do.